 A large number of schools in Florida offer practical nursing training programs.
 These programs are primarily offered at the certificate level and are typically found at community colleges and technical institutes.
 These certificate programs generally consist of coursework, lab exercises and clinical rotations in hospitals or other healthcare environments.
-This certificate can be earned in one year, and graduates are prepares to take national licensed practical nursing (LPN) licensing exams.
+This certificate can be earned in one year, and graduates are prepared to take national licensed practical nursing (LPN) licensing exams.

 Florida State College at Jacksonville

-Florida State College at Jacksonville, previously known as Florida Community College at Jacksonville, serves more than 55,000 students each year through its credit and non-credit programs.
+Florida State College at Jacksonville, previously known as Florida Community College at Jacksonville, serves more than 50,000 students each year through its credit and non-credit programs.
 The college's workforce development program is the largest in Florida.

 Practical Nursing Certificate

 Aspiring participants must have proof of CPR certification, high school diplomas (or the equivalent) and passing scores on the Test of Adult Basic Education exam.
 This program amounts to 1,350 hours of training.
 Topics of study include basic nursing skills, health care systems, nutrition, medical-surgical disorders, specialty care and medical terminology.
 Students also undergo clinical rotations.